Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fft-ifft-aie-only.rst

 	not_equal(location<kernel>(myFFT.FFTsubframe[0].m_combInKernel[1]),location<kernel>( myFFT.FFTsubframe[0].m_r2Comb[1]));

 For large point sizes, e.g., 65536, the design is large, requiring 80 tiles.
-With such a large design, the Vitis AIE mapper might time out due to there being too many possibilities of placement, so placement constraints are recommended to reduce the solution space.
-Reduce the time spent by the Vitis AIE mapper tool to find a solution.
+With such a large design, the Vitis AI Engine mapper might time out due to there being too many possibilities of placement, so placement constraints are recommended to reduce the solution space.
+Reduce the time spent by the Vitis AI Engine mapper tool to find a solution.
 Example constraints have been provided in the ``test.hpp`` file for the fft_ifft_dit_1ch, i.e, in: `L2/tests/aie/fft_ifft_dit_1ch/test.hpp`.

 Use of single_buffer
 --------------------